-In 2011, the Access Board issued Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way.
+In 2011, the Access Board, an independent government agency that promotes equality for people with disabilities, issued Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way.
 However, the Department of Justice still has not adopted these guidelines.
 When it does, they will become enforceable under Title II of the ADA.
 In the interim, the Department of Transportation identifies these as the current best practices in accessible pedestrian design.
 Among the many issues that these guidelines address are crosswalks, curb ramps, street furnishings, signals, parking, access for pedestrians who are blind, wheelchair access to on-street parking, and constraints posed by space limitations, roadway designs, and terrain.

 In addition, Title II of the ADA also requires state and local governments to develop ADA transition plans that remove existing barriers to travel, which must:

 - identify corridors where sidewalks are nonexistent but are needed,